cqylunlun/GLASS/README.md

 It includes 5 subsets with varying degrees of weak defects, adjusted by the transparency coefficient.
 Each subset contains 320 normal and 946 anomaly samples.

-_Note that due to the weak defects under $\beta=0.9$ being very close to normal, we did not use this fifth subset in our study.
+_Note that due to weak defects under β=0.9 being very close to normal, we did not use this fifth subset in our study.
-However, we have chosen to release this subset, sincerely hoping that future work can further address this challenge._
+However, we choose to release this subset, sincerely hoping that future work can further address this challenge._

 ![](figures/MAD-sys_samples.png)